Janishsevak/Assigement-01-Pwskill/README.md

-These are assigement for phython language.
+These are assigement for python language.